- Generative Models as a Complex Systems Science: how should we study computational systems that emerged rather than being designed?

 When?

 All the time!
-I am actively recruiting PhD students to the CS Department PhD program and the Data Science Institute PhD program, whose deadlines are December 18th and January 4th, respectively (they are separate applications).
-I am also recruiting Postdocs via the DSI Postdoctoral Scholars program, which has a soft January 9th deadline.
+I am actively recruiting PhD students to the CS Department PhD program and the Data Science Institute PhD program, whose deadlines are December 16th and 17th respectively (they are separate applications).
+I am also recruiting Postdocs via the DSI Postdoctoral Scholars program, which has will accept applicants on a rolling basis starting on 12/6.

 Who?